AdvisorySG/mentorship-page/README.md

 Contains backend scripts used.

 1. `/scripts/load_mentors.js` is run on AWS Lambda.
-It connects to the Airtable Database, retrieves & filters the mentor data, and updates the ElasticSearch service.
+It connects to the Airtable Database, retrieves & filters the mentor data, and updates the Elasticsearch service.

 ### `/.github/`